AmitSharmamad/slack-blockify/README.md

 }
 ```

-Only the required payload data can be accessed inside the handler through property decorators
+Only the required payload data can be accessed inside the handler through parameter decorators

 -   `parameter decorators` are value providers
 -   The list of property decorators are: